Penetration Testing vs. Vulnerability Scanning : What’s the Difference?

 On the other hand, pen-testing goes much beyond scanning.
 Through penetration testing, security professionals conduct vulnerability assessments of the entire security and IT infrastructure, network, systems, etc. Penetration testing not only points out the weaknesses in the infrastructure but tells the business the magnitude, depth, and scale of the vulnerability.

 How is each used?

-Vulnerability scanning is done on all systems, networks, connected-devices and so on.
-Even though it can be done manually, automation is the preferred way to for scanning as it is a routine process that can be time-consuming.
-With cloud-based, automated and complete scanning tools like AppTrana, businesses can save time, money and resources and focus on their core activities without compromising on the speed and performance of their web applications and systems.
+Vulnerability scanning is done on all systems, networks, connected devices, and so on.
+Even though it can be done manually, automation is the preferred way for scanning as it is a routine process that can be time-consuming.
+With cloud-based, automated, and complete scanning tools like AppTrana, businesses can save time, money, and resources and focus on their core activities without compromising on the speed and performance of their web applications and systems.

 When is each used?